dvanmosselbeen/dvm-docs/Programming/Javascript/javascript.md

 JavaScript have some build-in functions that we can use.
 That avoid that we should need to create these on his own.

-Here\'s a little list of some functions:
+Here's a little list of some functions:

 -   parseInt()
 -   parseFloat()